Mume Pill (wu mei wan ): A Clinical History Volker Scheid

 • In a case of stomach yang depletion with liver qi invading yangming characterised by vomiting of frothy sputum or clear fluid, superficial oedema, borborygmus and abdominal pain and threatened loss of consciousness he used a variation composed of Radix Ginseng (rén shēn), Sclerotium Poriae Cocos (fú líng), Fructus Zanthoxyli Bungeani (chuān jiāo), Rhizoma Zingiberis Officinalis (gān jiāng), Pericarpium Citri Reticulatae (chén pí), Fructus Pruni Mume (wū méi) and Radix Paeoniae Lactiflorae (bái sháo).

 • In a case of wasting thirst with dry retching, inversion of stomach qi, restlessness, diarrhoea, heat and cold and a bright red tongue he used a variation composed of Fructus Pruni Mume (wū méi), Radix Ginseng (rén shēn), Rhizoma Coptidis (huáng lián), Tuber Ophiopogonis Japonici (mài mén dōng), Gelatinum Corii Asini (ē jiāo) and Radix Rehmanniae Glutinosae (shēng dì huáng).
+Personal Experience

-I have successfully used Mume Pill in my own practice following the above guidelines.
-The following is a typical case.
+I have successfully used Mume Pill in my own practice following the above

 The patient was a woman in her mid-thirties complaining of continuousbelching, occasional vomiting, a bitter taste and diarrhoea with foul-smellingstools for over a year.
 She had a history of bulimia and was an unreformedworkaholic, running a private printing business on top of looking after twochildren, being responsible for a big house and involvement in her husband'sbusiness.
 This required her to work late into the night with little sleep.
 She felttired and exhausted most of the time but never failed to do everything she setout to achieve.
 When asked why she worked so much she said that it wasdifficult for her to know what she really wanted, that she could never say no ifsomeone asked her a favour, and that she was never really happy because shenever really did what she wanted to do herself.
 In spite of her personal historyand the current demands on her energy, she looked very young.
 Her pulse wasstrong and wiry, slippery on the right guan position and her tongue was redwith a thin greasy yellow fur in the middle.
 She also indicated that she sufferedfrom frequent sinus infections and that she was prone to migraines with one ortwo attacks per week.
 Upon questioning she said her feet very always cold, butthat her face easily flushed up.